Péter Traply

-Péter Traply (born March 27, 1987) is Hungarian poker player.
+Péter Traply (born March 27, 1987) is a Hungarian poker player.
 Traply is the first ever Hungarian to win a WSOP bracelet, back in 2009.

 He started playing poker at the age of 18, grinding freeroll tournaments to build his bankroll, and was able to enter live tournaments before graduating from college.

 As of 2020, his total live tournament winnings exceed $900,000.

 Under the screen name "Belabacsi" (beɪlʌbɑːtʃi) he has won over $17,718,014 and made 10 PocketFives Triple Crowns.

 Online Poker

 Mainly known as "Belabacsi" on Pokerstars and Fulltilt, Péter Traply also plays under the following aliases :